Elijah-Cook-Code/SeamRipper/README.md

 ---------SeamRipperAPI
 once you do that you should be able to run it without doing the above everytime.
 That is up to you!

-# SETUP PROJECT MAIN (this is the offline version)
+# SETUP PROJECT MAIN BRANCH (this is the offline version)
   -You should be able to just download this branch and run it
   -should work